jpmorganchase/modular/.changeset/serious-pumas-flash.md

 'modular-scripts': minor
 ---

-Implement autofixers for browserlist setup as part of `modular check` via a `--fix` argument.
+Implement autofixers for browserslist setup as part of `modular check` via a `--fix` argument.